-Members of the U.S. Congress, however, frequently propose changes to CFIUS's jurisdiction and operations.
-Recent proposals in the Congress have included, among other things, adding the Secretary of the U.S. Department of Agriculture to CFIUS in recognition that food security is a national security issue, and expanding the scope of CFIUS's jurisdiction over foreign purchases of farmland and other real estate in the United States.
+Members of the U.S. Congress frequently propose changes to CFIUS's jurisdiction and operations.
+Recent proposals in the Congress have included, among other things, expanding the scope of CFIUS's jurisdiction over foreign purchases of farmland and other real estate in the United States.

 Although beyond the scope of this chapter, in August 2023 President Biden issued an executive order to establish a framework for the U.S. Government to review certain investments by U.S. persons in companies engaged in the semiconductor and microelectronics, quantum information technologies and artificial intelligence sectors that are in, or have a defined nexus to, the People's Republic of China (including the Special Administrative Region of Hong Kong and the Special Administrative Region of Macau).
-The regulations to implement this new outbound investment regime are not expected to be issued until 2024.
+In June 2024, the U.S. Treasury Department issued a proposed rule to implement this new outbound investment regime.
 The U.S. Congress is also considering legislation to regulate certain outbound investments by U.S. persons.